gartner/zf2rapid/docs/tutorial-crud-create-model.md

  * Create repository factory(ies)
  * Writing model configuration for module

-## Structure of new module
+## Structure of module `CustomerDomain` after model creation

-The generated structure of the `Customer` module should look like this:
+The generated structure of the `CustomerDomain` module should look like this:

     --- module
       +--- Application
-      +--- Customer
+      +--- CustomerDomain
          +--- config
          |  +--- module.config.php
          +--- src
-         |  +--- Customer
+         |  +--- CustomerDomain
          |       +--- Model                                    <---- new directory
          |           +--- Entity                               <---- new directory
          |           |  +--- CountryEntity.php                 <---- new file